 -Opening Balances (USD)

 Note: the currency of each account is shown in parenthesis.

-First you need to transfer some money ($10,000) to Jamaica, and you use your normal US bank account (with balance of $100,000) for that.
-The bank give you an exchange rate of USD 1 = JMD 64, but charges you USD 150 to do transfer the money.
+First you need to transfer some money ($10,000) to Jamaica, and you use your US bank account (with a balance of $100,000) for that.
+The bank gives you an exchange rate of USD 1 = JMD 64, but charges you USD 150 to transfer the money.

 Select the Jamaica transaction line ($9,850.00), right click and select Edit Exchange Rate

-decide to buy it.
-To record this transaction in
+You choose to buy a boat for JMD 509,000.
+To record this transaction

-withdrawing 509,000 and transferring it to Assets:Fixed Assets:Boat
+withdrawing JMD 509,000 and transferring it to Assets:Fixed Assets:Boat

-This example will show how to purchase stocks that are priced in a different currency than your normal currency.
+This example will show how to purchase stocks that are priced in a currency other than your primary currency.

 Assets:Investments:Brokerage Accounts:Boom:Bank (HKD)